OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Remove all Group Members which are not present from Group Template.
 1. Remove all Policy Templates which are not present.
 1. Remove all Policy Targets which are not present from Policy Template.
 1. Remove all non-standard elements, e.g., Variability Definition, Variability Groups, or `conditions` at Node Templates.
 1. Set the TOSCA Definitions Version to `tosca_simple_yaml_1_3`.

+### Retrieve Variability Inputs Assignments

+Variability Inputs can be assigned either by directly or indirectly using possibly multiple variability presets.
+Thereby, first the variability presets are applied in the order they are specified, and then directly assigned inputs.
+Thus, directly assigned variability inputs have the highest priority.

 ### Check Element Presence